 Another option for the more magically inclined builds is, well, any sort of crowd control spell.
 A Hold Person and Warcaster feat combo could be pretty devastating.
 But even simpler than that is Booming Blade.
 You can force a target to choose between moving and taking some heavy damage, or staying put and dealing with you!

 The Sentinel feat is an exceptional option for melee-centric tanks to grab in terms of locking down an enemy.
-The feat upgrades your opportunity attacks in a number of ways, but the most prolific of these options is that when a creature is hit by your opportunity attack, their speed is reduced to 0 for the rest of the turn.
+The feat upgrades your opportunity attacks in several ways, but the most prolific of these options is that when a creature is hit by your opportunity attack, its speed is reduced to 0 for the rest of the turn.

 This means that you’ll have plenty of opportunities to lock a creature down next to you for an additional turn, preventing it from engaging with another one of your allies and thus giving them some more time to get further away from the enemy.